anoderay/dtdocs/README.md

 And finally make sure the assets are built:
 ```
 cd themes/hugo-darktable-docs-theme/assets/
-yarn install (or alternatively `npm install`).
+yarn install.
 ```
 This should get things up and running.
+Instead of `yarn` you can also use `npm install`.

 ### Building